All Episodes

 Just fine, sir.

-Say, Mega Christian Conservative Ditto's to you from Tribal, Minnesota, home of the Tilter World.
+Say, mega Christian Conservative dittos to you from Travald, Minnesota, home of the Tilter Whirl.

-And before I bring the name to her, I'd like to put a little bit of uh tools in my toolkit and the name of Rush.
+And before I bring the name to her, I'd like to put a little bit of tools in my toolkit.

 What does it mean?

-Well, um are you are you considering naming this is a human baby you're considering naming after me?
+This is a human baby you're considering naming after me.

 It is a human baby.

-I was gonna say if it's a dog, please don't, because eventually you're gonna have to take the dog.
+Right, I was going to say if it's a dog, please don't because eventually you're going to have to take the dog.

-Hey, Doc, I got rushed here, and he needs to be neutered.
+Hey, Doc, I got Rush here and he needs to be neutered.

-If it's a human baby, that the or the the simple explanation is I am Rush Hudson Limbaugh III, and my grandfather was given the first name Rush because it's the last name of another strain, another branch of his family, uh whose uh a woman whose name was I think one of their aunts or great aunts named uh Edna Rush or something, and then they wanted to keep that family name alive since she was the last woman in that lane in that line.
+If it's a human baby, the simple explanation is I am Rush Hudson Limbaugh III, and my grandfather was given the first name Rush because it's the last name of another strain, another branch of his family, who's a woman whose name was one of their aunts or great aunts named Edna Rush or something.

-Uh and so that's that's the rush is is actually the last name of some distant, long-forgotten family member.
+And so that's the Rush is actually the last name of some distant, long-forgotten family member.

 Gotcha.